oopsmonk/documentation/node-software/0.1/iri/references/api-reference.md

 ## getNodeInfo

-Gets information about an IOTA node.
+Gets information about a node.

 ### Examples
 --------------------